koenrane/KR-new-site/content/a-certain-formalization-of-corrigibility-is-vnm-incoherent.md

 Above, we examined the prevalence of corrigibility to a _single_ $\pi_\text{correct}$\.
 But we actually want _broadly corrigible_ agents which let us redirect them towards many different $\pi_\text{correct}$.
 Ideally, we want an agent to be strictly corrigible for all $\pi_\text{correct}$, while still being a nontrivial optimizer.

-This is _impossible_ for agents optimizing a reward function over the final state.
+This condition is _impossible_ for agents optimizing a reward function over the final state.
 If we only demand weak corrigibility for all $\pi_\text{correct}$, that works IFF the reward function is constant.
 (And relaxing to state-action reward functions doesn't help, either.)

 <hr/>